C0mpy/java-design-patterns/Creational/Singleton/README.md

 - Spring Beans - by default
 - Graphic Managers

+## Design:

 ![alt text](https://i.imgur.com/HoSiiqh.png "Singleton UML Diagram")

-- Class is responsible for lifecycle
+- Singleton is responsible for creating itself and managing its lifecycle
-- Static in nature
+- Static in nature but typically not implemented using static class
 - Always returns the same instance
 - Needs to be Thread-Safe
-- Private instance
+- Private instance within Singleton
-- Private Constructor
+- Private Constructor - we want Singleton to call the constructor and nobody else
-- No parameters required for construction
+- No parameters required for construction - if you require parameters, you need a Factory Pattern
-- No Interface

 ## Pitfalls
 - Difficult to Unit-Test